Treasury and Payments

 Energy, natural resources & critical minerals security

 With growth in clean technology, global supply chains impacted by the geopolitical tensions3, and ongoing recovery from the COVID pandemic, challenges have been presented for exporters and borrowers to preserve critical minerals and secure energy supplies.
 With China producing the most critical minerals worldwide and ongoing trade tensions between the US and China, countries are looking to secure and diversify their supply chains to mitigate any export restrictions imposed by China.
-Russia is also a large producer of critical minerals and are responsible for 11% of global nickel production and 43% of global palladium production.4 A combination of supply chain disruptions, Russian sanctions, and an uptick in demand versus supply have directly impacted importers of these minerals and the vitality of renewable infrastructure and battery manufacturing.
+Russia is also a large producer of critical minerals and is responsible for 11% of global nickel production and 43% of global palladium production.4 A combination of supply chain disruptions, Russian sanctions, and an uptick in demand versus supply have directly impacted importers of these minerals and the vitality of renewable infrastructure and battery manufacturing.

 Transitioning towards a green economy